cobuildlab/project-qa-docs/README.md

 In coordination with the Development Team, setup the recurrent Daily meeting and any other required meeting.

-In coordination with the Client and other project stakeholders, setup a recurrent bi-weekly meeting to
+In coordination with the Client and other project stakeholders, setup a recurrent bi-weekly meeting to update the client with the project status, and provide deliverables of the Product.

 ### 13. Set the communication channels with the Customer.